PSCF v1.3.1

 If the polymer type is linear, then blocks must be listed in the "blocks" array in the order in which they appear along the polymer, starting from one end.
 In this case the data required in each line of the blocks array takes a slightly different form when using a thread model or a bead model.

-Thread model: For the thread model, each line of the blocks array must have the form
+Thread model: For the thread model, each line of the blocks array for a linear polymer must have the form

 where monomerId is the monomer type index for monomers in the block, and length is a real number giving the contour length of the block.

-Bead model : For the bead model, each line of the block array has the form
+Bead model : For the bead model, each line of the blocks array for a linear polymer has the form

 where monomerId is the monomer type index for every bead in the block and nBead is the integer number of beads in the block.